Regulatory Affairs in Gas Networks Ireland

 The role of Regulatory Affairs in Gas Networks Ireland includes:

-- Managing the day-to-day relationships with gas shippers and suppliers and provide support to them on the operation of the retail and wholesale gas markets;
+- Managing the day-to-day relationships with gas shippers and suppliers and providing support to them on the operation of the retail and wholesale gas markets;

 - Facilitating the ongoing development of the retail and wholesale gas markets in Ireland in compliance with the National and European regulatory frameworks;

-- Overseeing and ensuring representation of Gas Networks Ireland & GNI (UK) at European fora and institutions;
+- Overseeing and ensuring representation of Gas Networks Ireland and GNI (UK) at European fora and institutions; and,

-- Monitoring compliance with Gas Networks Ireland’s regulatory and licence obligations and advising management accordingly; and
+- Monitoring compliance with Gas Networks Ireland’s regulatory and licence obligations and advising management accordingly.

 Regulatory Affairs provides services to a wide range of stakeholders.
 Business delivery is divided into two key areas: